 endpoint: s3.us-west-2.amazonaws.com

-must be set only if your backup was created with encryption enabled.
-Provide the name of the Secret containing the encryption config file.
-If you only have the encryption config file, but don’t have a secret created with it in this cluster, use the following steps to create the secret:
+If this applies, provide the name of the Secret object containing the encryption config file.
+If you only have the encryption config file, but don't have the secret created in this cluster, use the following steps to create the secret:

-Apply the manifest, and watch for the Restore resources status:
+3. Apply the manifest, and monitor the Restore status:

 kubectl get restore

-Once the Restore resource has the status Completed
+4. Once the Restore resource has the status Completed, you can continue the cert-manager and Rancher installation.

 3. Install cert-manager